DaanDeMeyer/reproc/README.md

 Guidelines for using a reproc child process from multiple threads:

-- Don't wait for or stop the same child process from multiple threads at the same time
+- Don't wait for or stop the same child process from multiple threads at the same time.
-- Don't read from or write to the same stream of the same child process from multiple threads at the same time
+- Don't read from or write to the same stream of the same child process from multiple threads at the same time.

 Different threads can read from or write to different streams at the same time.
 This is a valid approach when you want to write to stdin and read from stdout in